Chris Godwin Player Prop Bets for NFL Week 13 | Tampa Bay vs. Atlanta 12/5/2021

 Matchup vs. Atlanta

-- Against the Falcons, Godwin has averaged 68.9 receiving yards per game in his nine career matchups, 1.6 fewer than his over/under for Sunday's game.
+- Godwin is averaging 68.9 receiving yards per game in nine career matchups against the Falcons, 1.6 fewer than his receiving yards prop bet over/under for Sunday's game (70.5).

-- Godwin, in nine matchups, had a touchdown catch six times.
-And he had multiple TDs in three of those six games.
+- Godwin has caught a touchdown pass against the Falcons six times, and had multiple TDs in three of those games.

-- This week Godwin will face the NFL's 13th-ranked pass defense (249.3 yards allowed per game).

-- The Falcons have given up 21 passing TDs this season (1.9 per game), ranking them 27th among NFL defenses.
+- The Falcons' defense is 27th in the league, conceding 1.9 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Colts, Godwin was targeted five times and racked up four catches for 24 yards.
+- In last week's game against the Colts, Godwin was targeted five times and recorded four catches for 24 yards.

-- Godwin has hauled in 17 passes (19 targets) for 146 yards (48.7 per game) and has one touchdown over his last three outings.
+- Godwin's stat line over his last three games includes 17 grabs for 146 yards and one touchdown.
+He put up 48.7 yards per game, and was targeted 19 times.

 Godwin's Tampa Bay Teammates